Font de Canaletes: History

-The original fountain from the 18th century came from a deposit located in the Torre de Sant Sever of the old medieval walls, which supplied the area of Las Ramblas and the Raval.
+The original fountain from the 18th century came from a deposit located in the Torre de Sant Sever of the old medieval walls, which supplied the area of Les Rambles and the Raval.
 It had a cistern that already received the name of Canaletes, perhaps because of the multiple channels that from here provided to diverse fountains of the zone.
 With the demolition of the walls in the 19th century the old fountain disappeared, when the tower was demolished in 1862, and in its place two temporary iron fountains were installed.
 In 1888 the City Council of Barcelona agreed to replace it with another definitive fountain, in the whole of a project of four fountains-lampposts located in different parts of the city, a project that was commissioned to Pere Falqués.
-Subsequently, the project was expanded to fourteen fountains, comissionated to Jaume Rodelles.
+Subsequently, the project was expanded to fourteen fountains, commissioned to Jaume Rodelles.
 The current Font de Canaletes was built in 1892.